 When it comes to cross-country shoes, investing in the right pair is essential.
 Although runners have a personal preference depending on the type of course, your cross country spikes need to be durable and lightweight with great traction to get you across the finish line as fast as possible.

-If you’ve never worn cross-country spikes before, you’ll likely be surprised the first time you try them on that they aren’t very comfortable – especially compared to a good pair of trainers.
-But don’t worry, in the middle of a meet you won’t notice them until you are powering around a corners or up a steep hill!
+If you’ve never worn cross-country spikes before, you’ll likely be surprised that they aren’t very comfortable the first time you try them on, especially compared to a good pair of trainers.
+But don’t worry, in the middle of a meet you won’t notice them until you are powering around corners or up a steep hill!

 One thing you’ll notice about the fit is that XC spikes are cut very narrow like a track spike.
 This is because you want them tight, almost like an extension of your foot.
 You also want less room around your toes than your trainers.
 Look for about half a thumb-width between your toes and the front of the spike.
 Your feet should feel snug but not cramped.